What is engineering culture in a software team today?

 The more mature the team becomes, the more attention it pays to knowledge sharing.
 The team tries to document everything useful for the project: incident reports, useful oneliners for the chosen toolchain, architecture maps to understand communication between services, technology stack, and working processes.
 Clear documentation has these benefits:

-- It reduces the time for a new employee onboarding.
+- It reduces the time for a new employee's onboarding.
 A team can delegate it to the documentation.
-It is unnecessary to talk about company culture, work processes, or work schedule.
+It is unnecessary to talk about company culture, work processes, or work schedules.
 It’s already documented if you use the knowledge-sharing approach at the organizational scale.
 For an engineering team, you can reduce the time spent by lead developers to tell about deployment strategy, stack used, and a communication protocol between services with the help of documentation.

 - It reduces the time-to-market metric.
 Once the development team finishes with the project and is ready to deploy it to production, a simple readme file with documentation will be enough.
 Docker and docker-compose will be helpful too.
 An ops team will easily deploy it to production with those files.